-Test and Proof on the basis of formal specifications (e.g., à la MOAL !) against programs or system Test and Proof on the basis of formal specifications (e.g., à la OCL !) against programs ...
+Test and Proof on the basis of formal specifications (e.g., à la OCL!) against programs ...

 In the sequel, we concentrate on Testing for the purpose of Verification ... (not really validation)

 The "Testing-As-Model-Validation" technique is, however, very prominent in "reverse-engineering" processes.